serokell/blog-posts/typescript-for-haskellers/article.md

 type Exclude<T, U> = T extends U ? never : T;
 ```

-The `Exclude` type may look strange, but what if we will pass union types here?
+The `Exclude` type may look strange, but what if we will pass union types to it?
 It will simply exclude such types in union `T` which exist in union `U` by setting `never` type, where the [`never`](https://www.tutorialsteacher.com/typescript/typescript-never) type describes the type of values that will never occur.

 You may think about it as two nested cycles.